 RWN Ultra-Sile Silage Additives Range:

 The case for using a silage additive as a routine on pretty well all silage has long since been proven.
 Silage additive can no longer be seen as a cost to the farm business.
-The cost of applying an inoculant to silage is little more than 5p / cow / day.
+The cost of applying an inoculant to silage is around 3p - 5p / cow / day.
 Not using an additive incurs a yield penalty of around 1.5 litres of milk / cow / day worth over 35p / cow / day.

 The benefits are clear.
 All silage should be treated, clamps, bales, grass, wholecrop, maize come wind, rain or shine whether for lactating cows, dry cows, or youngstock.

-New High Sugar Grass varieties developed at IBERS (IGER) have given all livestock farmers the opportunity to significantly raise output and reduce costs simultaneously.
-New grass varieties offer huge advantages over older varieties with up to 2.5 litres more milk, 2kg higher dry matter intake and up to 25% better protein utilization.
+The latest modern Grass Varieties have given all livestock farmers the opportunity to significantly raise output and reduce costs simultaneously.
+New grass and new white clover varieties offer huge advantages over older varieties with up to 2.5 litres more milk, 2kg higher dry matter intake and up to 25% better protein utilization.
 The new varieties of Aber White Clover used in grass/clover leys, with no additional nitrogen are capable of producing higher forage DM yields and better quality forage than grass only leys even where 200kg N/ha is applied.

 The benefits of white clover has been estimated to be worth